William Parr (died 1483): Life

 William was exempted from the Resumption Act of 1464.
-He was on the side of the rebellion (Robin of Redesdale) instigated by Richard Neville, earl of Warwick and King Edward's younger brother, George, duke of Clarence.
-Before all the rebel forces clashed with Edward's royalist forces under William, 1st earl of Pembroke and some 4000 of his troops (mainly Welsh) at the Battle of Edgcote) late July 1469, there had been several minor skirmishes.
-One result appears to be that the royalist forces became divided between Pembroke and Devon (Humphrey Stafford) and once the rebel host did arrive, with William Parr, Geoffrey Gates and John Clapham in command, then Herbert's troops were overwhelmed, turning it into a rout.
-Both Lord Herbert and his brother, Sir Richard Herbert of Coldbrook, were captured and executed under Warwick's orders (not ransomed or held as hostages).
+He was on the side of the rebellion of Robin of Redesdale, instigated by Richard Neville, earl of Warwick and King Edward IV's younger brother, George Plantagenet, Duke of Clarence.
+Before all the rebel forces clashed with Edward's royalist forces under William, 1st earl of Pembroke and some 4,000 of his troops (mainly Welsh) at the Battle of Edgcote late July 1469, there had been several minor skirmishes.
+One result appears to be that the royalist forces became divided between William Herbert, Earl of Pembroke and Humphrey Stafford, Earl of Devon and once the rebel host did arrive, with William Parr, Geoffrey Gates, and John Clapham in command, then Herbert's troops were overwhelmed, turning it into a rout.
+Both Pembroke and his brother, Sir Richard Herbert of Coldbrook, were captured and executed under Warwick's orders (not ransomed or held as hostages).
 Within weeks the 'Redesdale' rebels would find and execute King Edward's father-in-law, Lord Rivers and his young son, and soon after, Devon himself.
 Edward had to disband his own denuded troops as he soon found himself prisoner to his cousin Warwick and spent the summer being toted about the country until he had to be released.
-The rebellion by Warwick did not end, and Edward went into exile, October 1470, having lost his throne to his cousin - Parr did not go with the now dethroned king and his other supporters.
-See Graham Evans, The Battle of Edgcote, 1469, Re-evaluating the evidence, 2019, pub. by the Northamptonshire Battlefields Society for the most accurate details of the battle; and D.H.Thomas, The Herberts of Raglan and the Battle of Edgecote 1469, Freezywater Publications, 1994, the most comprehensive biography of the family and the earl, William Herbert, the first full Welshman to be made peer by an English king.
+The rebellion by Warwick did not end, and Edward went into exile, October 1470, having lost his throne to his cousin—Parr did not go with the now dethroned king and his other supporters.

 Parr's companion, Gates, continued on with the rebellion through the fall of 1470, along with other men close to King Edward at his court, such as John Guildford and his son Richard, in something called the forgotten' Kentish rebellion which came on the heels of the one Parr was involved with.
-And like Parr, both Guildfords, the Auchers, Brune, a Robert Neville, would be pardoned by Edward in 1471, once he regained the throne; as for Gates, after 1477 he simply disappeared.Malcolm Mercer, "A Forgotten Kentish Rebellion, Sept-October 1470" in Archaelogia Cantiana, 122, pp. 143-152 This conciliatory manner by Edward to his openly treasonous enemies, men within his own inner circle, was not unusual for the King.
+Like Parr, both Guildfords, the Auchers, Brune and Robert Neville, would be pardoned by Edward in 1471, once he regained the throne; as for Gates, after 1477 he simply disappeared.
+This conciliatory manner by Edward to his openly treasonous enemies, men within his own inner circle, was not unusual for the king.